acm-projects/MyMuse/README.md

 3. Do this for every file in the list
 4. Commit those changes

-Hamza is on the backend team
+Hamza is on the backend teammmm hamza